elastic/e2e-testing/cli/README.md

 Flags:
   -h, --help            help for integrations
-  -r, --remote string   Sets the remote for Beats, using 'user:branch' as format (i.e. elastic:master) (default "elastic:master")
+  -d, --delete          Will delete the existing Beats repository before cloning it again (default false) -r, --remote string   Sets the remote for Beats, using 'user:branch' as format (i.e. elastic:master) (default "elastic:master")
-  -R, --remove          Will remove the existing Beats repository before cloning it again
 ```

 It's possible to update the services from a different remote, using the `--remote` flag, as described above.